 The financial statements also include notes that explain some of the information in the financial statements and provide more detail.
 The statements are followed by a section of supplementary information.

 Fiscal Agent

-The City of Las Cruces (CLC) is the fiscal agent for MVRDA.
-As fiscal agent, the City establishes funds to control and manage money for a particular purpose, or in order to demonstrate that it is meeting legal responsibilities for the use of monies.
+The City of Las Cruces is the fiscal agent for ASCMV.
+As fiscal agent, the City establishes funds to account for money allocated to a particular purpose, and to demonstrate compliance with legal and contractual requirements.